aurelia/dialog/README.md

 - `ignoreTransitions` is a Boolean you must set to `true` if you disable css animation of your dialog. (optional, default to false)
 - `yieldController` is a Boolean you must set to `true` if you want to execute some logic when the dialog gets open and/or get access to the dialog controller
 - `rejectOnCancel` is a Boolean you must set to `true` if you want to handle cancellations as rejection.
 The reason will be instance of `DialogCancelError` - the property `wasCancelled` will be set to `true` and if cancellation data was provided it will be set to the `reason` property.
+- `enableEscClose` allows pressings escape to close the modal without `lock: false`. (optional, defaults to true)

 > Warning: Plugin authors are advised to be explicit with settings that change behavior(`yieldController` and `rejectOnCancel`).